Teacher Education Program

 • Our Early Childhood and Special Education Programs are combined, thus allowing students to complete two state certifications during their four years at the University.

 • Our programs focus on diversity, ensuring that our program completers are prepared for the realities of our nation’s classrooms.
 As freshmen, all of our students complete an urban education experience and all of our methods courses address diversity matters.
-They complete a full course – Methods for Teaching Students for Whom English is a Second Language – which addresses diversity.
+They complete a full course related to ELL students (English Language Learners).
 Our Middle Level and Secondary Level Program students complete three three-credit courses that address how they can work in regular education with included students with disabilities.

 • As freshmen, our students start their field experiences in our area’s public, private, and/or charter schools.
 During their four years, they complete two field experiences, three supervised course-related practicum experiences, and two supervised student teaching placements.
 In all, they spend about 750 hours in classrooms.
 Our students are welcome in every public, private, and charter school in the area.

-• The University can arrange student teaching placements in several foreign countries; we have many students who complete one of their two placements in Ireland.
+• The University can arrange student teaching placements in Ireland.

 • We directly address teaching and learning with technology.
-In our curriculum, we have free-standing technology and assistive technology courses and all of our methods courses use technology in various ways.
-We had the state's first assistive technology lab and we are leaders in the state in developing teachers' assistive technology capabilities.
+In our curriculum, we have a free-standing technology technology course and all of our methods courses use technology in various ways.
+We had the state's first assistive technology lab.
 Some of our graduates teach in cyber schools.

 • Based on our last several alumni surveys, our graduates feel well prepared to teach and to compete in graduate schools.
 Additionally, if they had it to do over, 100% or our graduates would return to Misericordia University and would again work to become teachers.
 The graduates of our graduate program also give us high marks.